 Results of these tests determine stage (extent of spread) of disease.
 The International Neuroblastoma Staging System (INSS) requires the results of surgery to determine stage.
 The International Neuroblastoma Risk Group Staging System (INRGSS) uses imaging-defined risk factors rather than surgery to stage neuroblastoma.

 At diagnosis, attempts should be made to obtain adequate tumor tissue to analyze for DNA index (the ratio of the amount of DNA in a tumor cell to the amount in a normal cell; the DNA index is thus a quantitative measure of chromosome content) and amplification of the MYCN oncogene.
-These factors help determine prognosis and guide intensity of therapy.

 Surgical resection is important for low-risk and intermediate-risk disease.
 It is often delayed until adjuvant chemotherapy is given to improve the chance of adequate surgical resection.

 Chemotherapy (typical drugs include vincristine, cyclophosphamide, doxorubicin, cisplatin, carboplatin, ifosfamide, and etoposide) is usually necessary for children with intermediate-risk or high-risk disease.
 In addition, high-dose chemotherapy with stem cell transplantation and cis-retinoic acid are also frequently used for children with high-risk disease.

 Radiation therapy is sometimes needed for children with intermediate-risk disease or for children with inoperable tumors and is a standard part of treatment for local control of high-risk disease.